Top 5 Azure DevOps Tools for Code Reviews in 2025

-It's 4 PM on Friday and your dev team just pushed a feature update and you are staring at a pull request with 30+ comments just trying to figure out that one conditional statement is a bug or just a coding choice.
-Sounds like a horror movie?
+It's 4 PM on Friday and your dev team just pushed a feature update and you are staring at a pull request with 30+ comments just trying to figure out what to do.

 Code reviews are a pain.
-They suck most of the time and are necessary.
-You skip them, then incoming chaos to your dev pipeline.
-They don't have to be making your life this hard.
+They suck most of the time.
 The problem is not you or your team; it is the tools you are using (or not using).

 If you are working with Azure DevOps, you have a solid base.
 In this blog post, we will show you 5 tools that don't just integrate with Azure DevOps but give some crazy powers that streamline your workflow.